 Target Ranges

-The Wildlife and Sport Fish Restoration program works with State fish and wildlife agencies and other partners to provide safe, public shooting opportunities for millions of people nationwide.
-Thanks to long-standing partnerships among state agencies, the U.S. Fish and Wildlife Service, and the firearms, archery and ammunition manufacturers who pay excise tax through the Pittman-Robertson Act, the Wildlife and Sport Fish Restoration program can provide grants for shooting range construction and improvement as well as technical advice on project design and execution.
+The Office of Conservation Investment works with State fish and wildlife agencies and other partners to provide safe, public shooting opportunities for millions of people nationwide.
+Thanks to long-standing partnerships among state agencies, the U.S. Fish and Wildlife Service, and the firearms, archery and ammunition manufacturers who pay federal excise tax through the Pittman-Robertson Act, the Office of Conservation Investment can provide grants for shooting range construction and improvement as well as technical advice on project design and execution.

 Target Range Development and Operations

-A 5-page graphical handout that summarizes current WSFR-supported ranges, new grants proposed since 2019’s Target Practice and Marksmanship Training Support Act, and links to resources for range funding and development.
-Last updated March 2024.
+A 6-page graphical handout that summarizes current WR-supported ranges, new grants proposed since 2019’s Target Practice and Marksmanship Training Support Act, and links to resources for range funding and development.
+Last updated September 2024.

+Target Ranges